 The first component is resources: the public dollars, capital, philanthropy, and other resources necessary to preserve affordable homes.

 Preservation deals often rely heavily on public subsidies; however, these crucial resources are scarce at the local, regional, and state level.
-We have long advocated for more funding at the local level, through initiatives like the San Francisco Small Sites program and Oakland’s $100 million Measure KK.
+We have long advocated for more funding at the local level, through initiatives like the San Francisco Small Sites program and Oakland’s $600 million Measure KK which includes $100 million for the preservation and production of affordable housing.
 At the state level Enterprise, along with the Stable Homes Coalition here in California, championed a $500 million California budget request this year to provide the critical subsidy source needed for preservation projects.
 While this program, the Community Anti-Displacement and Preservation Program was included in the California legislature’s final budget proposal, it was eliminated in the final hours of budget negotiations in July.
 This underscores and motivates our work to continue to advocate for more public resources for preservation every level.

 At Enterprise, we also provide preservation specific debt and equity products.
 That includes the Bay Area Preservation Pilot and the Housing for Heath Fund, as well as lines of credit through Equitable Path Forward for the acquisition and preservation of at-risk buildings in Northern California.
 We are also heartened by the work of our partners like LISC and SFF, who have invested in initiatives like the Partnership for the Bay’s Future Fund.